 Inowire 304L stainless steel resistive wire

-You vape and want to get started with rebuildable atomisers by creating your own assemblies, your own coils, upgrading or replacing certain parts of your e-cig.
+You vape and want to get into rebuildable atomisers by creating your own set-ups, your own coils, upgrading or replacing certain parts of your e-cig.
 Before you get started, here's some useful information:

-- Resistive wires: wires that conduct heat under the action of electrical energy (battery).
+- Resistive wire: a wire that conducts heat under the action of electrical energy (battery).
 Once heated, the wire transforms the e-liquid into a vapor.

-- Non-resistive wires: this wire does not conduct heat, but it does conduct the electrical current to the resistive wire.
+- Non-resistive wire: this wire does not conduct heat, but it does conduct the electrical current to the resistive wire.

 - Khanthal is an iron-chromium-aluminium alloy.
 This material can withstand high temperatures.
 It is an excellent conductor of heat.